Academic Catalog: 2016–2017

 - Thia Cooper

-The Department educates students in Religious Studies and Theology.
+The Department of Religion educates students in Religious Studies and Theology.

 Why Study Religion?
-The study of religion provides students with critical insights into the values and viewpoints of diverse peoples and cultures, as well as their own convictions and commitments.
-Religion is, and has been, a factor in the lives of billions of people throughout the world.
-Today, more than 80 percent of people worldwide identify with a religious group.
-Religions continue to play a significant role in the social, political, economic, ethical life of communities.
-About one-third of the world’s population identifies with Christianity. .
+At Gustavus, the academic study of religion invites everyone— whether part of a religious tradition or not—to explore life’s big questions and the world’s diverse religions while gaining skills needed in many careers.
+Throughout the world religion is, and has been, a factor in the lives of billions of people.
+Today, more than 80 percent of people worldwide identify with a religious tradition, and religions play a significant role in social, political, economic, and ethical life.
+About one-third of the world’s population identifies with Christianity.
 One particular branch of Christianity, Lutheranism, has shaped the history and values of Gustavus Adolphus College and is embraced by communities of faith around the world.
-Given the significance of religions worldwide and the college’s history and mission, the Religion department works to help all students, regardless of their backgrounds
+Given the significance of religions worldwide and the college’s history and mission, the Religion department gives all students the opportunity:

 - to develop a critical appreciation of religion as a basic aspect of human experience